This Is the End: Plot

-Craig tries to obtain water from Franco's cellar, only to find the doors locked.
-Outside, he encounters an unknown being, causing him to believe Jay's theory.
-Seth and Jay dig through the floor and find the water, but Danny wastes most of it out of spite and the others kick him out of the house.
-Before leaving, he reveals that Jay was in town two months prior, but stayed at a hotel instead of with Seth due to their strained friendship.
+Craig attempts to obtain water from James's cellar, only to find the doors locked.
+He then encounters another unseen creature, causing him to believe Jay's theory.
+Jay and Seth dig through the floor and find water, but Danny wastes most of it out of spite, prompting the others to kick him out.
+Before leaving, Danny reveals Jay was in town two months prior, but stayed at a hotel instead of with Seth due to their strained relationship.
 That night, Jonah prays for Jay to die and is possessed by a demon.
-While Jay and Craig head to a neighbor's house to scavenge for supplies, Seth and Franco get attacked by the possessed Jonah.
-The duo return and help subdue Jonah, tying him to a bed.
-During an exorcism attempt, Seth and Jay fight and knock over a candle, starting a fire that engulfs Jonah and the house and forces the others outside.
+While scavenging for supplies in an abandoned house next door, Craig and Jay are chased by a demon while Seth and James are attacked by the possessed Jonah, before Craig and Jay return and help subdue Jonah by tying him to James's bed.
+During an exorcism, Jay and Seth fight and knock over a candle, starting a fire that engulfs Jonah and the house, and forces the others outside.

-Franco suggests driving to his home in Malibu, but finds his car guarded by a demon.
-Craig volunteers to sacrifice himself to help the others get into the car and is raptured into Heaven; the others realize they can save themselves by performing a selfless act.
-On the way to Malibu, the trio encounter cannibals led by Danny and an enslaved Channing Tatum.
-Franco offers his own sacrifice, but his rapture's effect is cancelled out when he spites Danny, allowing his group to eat him alive while Seth and Jay escape and encounter Satan.
-Upon being raptured himself after apologizing to Seth for his wrongdoings, Jay attempts to take him with, but his presence halts their ascent; Seth forces Jay to leave him behind, after which another rapture ensnares him and inadvertently castrates Satan, whereupon the duo reconcile as they enter Heaven.

-There, they are reunited with Craig, who tells them about its instant wish fulfillment; Jay wishes for the Backstreet Boys and the band performs for a celebration.
+When a demon lands in front of James's car, Craig volunteers to sacrifice himself to help the others get into the car and is raptured into Heaven, causing the others to realize they can save themselves by performing a selfless act.
+While driving, James decides to take Seth and Jay to his home in Malibu before encountering a group of cannibals led by Danny and an enslaved Channing Tatum.
+James offers to sacrifice himself and a rapture occurs, only to get cancelled after he taunts Danny.
+James is eaten alive by Danny and his cannibals while Seth and Jay escape and encounter Satan.
+Jay apologizes to Seth for his wrongdoings, whereupon a rapture only ensnares him.
+Jay takes Seth with him, but Seth's presence prevents them from reaching Heaven together.
+Seth tells Jay to leave him behind, after which he is saved by another rapture and the two reconcile as they enter Heaven.
+Seth and Jay reunite with Craig, who tells them about Heaven's instant wish fulfillment.
+After Jay wishes for the Backstreet Boys, the band performs for a celebration.